 The chairman of the Commission shall keep a true record of all the proceedings of the meetings of the Commission.
 At the call of any member the vote on any pending question shall be taken by 'ayes' and 'nays', and the same shall be entered in such record.
 The written minutes of the proceedings shall be maintained by the agency.
-The Commission shall meet in Executive Session when the good name and character of individuals is to be discussed.
+The Commission shall meet in Executive Session in compliance with the Alabama Open Meetings Act.
 The record of the proceedings of the Commission shall be open to any member of the Commission and to the public at all times and a copy of such record, certified by the chairman shall be competent evidence in all courts.
 Provided, however, the Commission shall decline to disclose the names and addresses of victims or claimants who have applied for compensation pursuant to the provisions of this chapter or the facts or circumstances of the criminally injurious conduct perpetrated against them.